jjiangweilan/Dynamic-Army-Prediction/README.md

 #### Running Predict.py

-  1. To run Predict.py, you will need to have Python installed on your system along with the dependencies such as Numpy, Pandas etc. We used Enthought’s python IDE Canopy which supports all the dependencies   [link](https://www.enthought.com/product/canopy/)
+  1. To run Predict.py, you will need to have Python installed on your system along with the dependencies such as Numpy, Pandas etc. We used Enthought’s python IDE Canopy which supports all the dependencies here:  [link](https://www.enthought.com/product/canopy/)

   2. Be sure to replace the following path in Predict.py to where your specific data file islocated